jssteinberg/some-makeup/src/routes/style/in-depth/default.md

 set: ["code"]
 ---

-A lightweight default CSS that fixes and improves default browser CSS—for narrow viewports first—to safer populate HTML document, adds established conveniences for styling---and some new---and extends basic usability.
+A lightweight default CSS that fixes and improves default browser CSS—for narrow viewports first—to safer populate and style HTML documents.

 <Details>